adonisjs/legacy.adonisjs.com/docs/docs/guides/database/03-query-builder.md

 - Using different types of query builders for executing insert, select or raw queries

 ## Using the Query Builder
-You can get an instance of query builder using the Database module.
+You can get an instance of the query builder using the Database module.
 For example:

 ```ts
 import Database from '@ioc:Adonis/Lucid/Database'

 const users = await Database.query().select('*').from('users')
 ```